tezos-reward-distributor-organization/tezos-reward-distributor/docs/plugins.md

 You must be an admin of a discord server to generate a webhook URL.
 Do so by going to 'Server Settings' -> 'Integrations' -> 'New Webhook'.
 Select the name, upload an avatar icon (if desired), and select which channel the messages will appear.

 Paste the generated URL into the appropriate field in the plugin section.
 You can customize the message for 'payouts' notifications.
-This is handled exactly as in the twitter plygin
+This is handled exactly as in the Twitter plugin.

 ### Example Config